MINHTIENUIT/DetectImagesAngular/README.md

 # DetectImagesAngular
-Detecting images app with angular framework
+Detecting images app with angular framework.
+This app uising AIP of IBM (Visual Recognition)